Pet Loss During Pregnancy: A Compassionate Guide for Expecting Mothers

 - Nesting phase: Preparing spaces your pet once occupied

-- Baby shower: Receiving pet-themed baby gifts
+- Baby shower: Receiving pet-themed baby gifts or well-meaning comments

 - Coming home from hospital: Your pet not being there to greet you